wso2/docs-is/en/docs/setup/running-the-product.md

 -   The Management Console uses the default HTTP-NIO transport, which is configured in the `           catalina-server.xml          ` file in the `           <IS_HOME>/repository/conf/tomcat          `
     directory.
-This transport must be properly configured in this file for the Management Console to be accessible.
+This transport must be properly configured to access the Management Console.
 -   The `           config-validation.xml          ` file in the
     `           <PRODUCT_HOME>/repository/conf/etc          ` directory
     contains a list of recommended system parameters, which are